Frequently Asked Questions & Requirements

 For additional information, please see FAQ about “requirements”.

-Each dog’s behaviour and obedience is assessed continually, even after their initial Introductory Day.
+Each dog’s behaviour and obedience is assessed continually, even after their initial Introductory Session.
 We always recommend basic obedience training for every dog and puppy.
-Puppy classes can begin as early as 12 weeks.
+Puppy classes can begin as early as 12 weeks at most facilities.
+We do not offer training, but do encourage appropriate behaviour.
+This is by requiring dogs “sit” and “stay” when instructed, responding to their name, and have an understanding of the command “no.”

 Inappropriate or disruptive behaviours that are not addressed by owners will likely result in a dog being dismissed from Daycare/Boarding until training or behavioural changes are addressed.
 Please note this is in the best interest of all the dogs.

 Staff will provide owners with verbal and/or written (report cards) when issues arise.
-Dogs are expected to be able to participate in group play – simply meaning that if they are requiring 1-1 attention during daycare, they are not appropriate for group play.
+Dogs are expected to be able to participate in group play – simply meaning that if they are requiring one on one attention for most their time during daycare, they are not appropriate for group play.

 Inappropriate behaviours might include: